MEDC0106/PythonWorkshop/README.md

 - Bioinformatics:
     - [`biopython`](https://biopython.org/)

-- Data Science:
+- Data science:
     -  [`pandas`](https://pandas.pydata.org/), [`scikit-learn`](https://scikit-learn.org/stable/), [`scipy`](https://scipy.org/), [`numpy`](https://numpy.org/),

-- Data Visualisation:
+- Data visualisation:
     - [`matplotlib`](https://matplotlib.org/), [`seaborn`](https://seaborn.pydata.org/)

 If we are using your resource and forgot to add it here, please contact us so that we can rectify this, thank you!